armbian/sunxi-DT-overlays/examples/README.md

 #### spi-ads7846.dts
 - overlay for an ADS7846 touch screen connected to the SPI0 controller on H3 based board
 - bindings documentation: [ads7846.txt](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/Documentation/devicetree/bindings/input/touchscreen/ads7846.txt)
-- requires activating the SPI bus device is connected to by a kernel provided overlays (i.e. `overlays=spi0`)
+- may require activating the SPI bus device is connected to by a kernel provided overlays (i.e. `overlays=spi0`)
 - may require changing the `compatible` property value even though currently it's not required
 - may require adding wake GPIO
 - may require changing the interrupt GPIO specifier